nips2017vigil/nips2017vigil.github.io/index.md

 ## Introduction
 Among the most important aspects of many multimodal tasks -- such as Visual Dialogue, Physical Interactions, or Visual Question Answering -- is the grounding problem that seeks the "meaning" by connecting meaningless symbols with meaningless symbols in another domain.

-As the grounding problem requires an interdisciplinary attitude, this workshop aims to gather researchers with broad expertise in various fields -- machine learning, computer vision, natural language, neuroscience and psychology -- and who are excited about this space of grounding and interactions, and who are willing to share their current work or perspectives on future directions.
+As the grounding problem requires an interdisciplinary attitude, this workshop aims to gather researchers with broad expertise in various fields -- machine learning, computer vision, natural language, neuroscience, and psychology -- and who are excited about this space of grounding and interactions, and who are willing to share their current work or perspectives on future directions.

 ## Invited Speakers